sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 :meth:`sage.coding.linear_code.AbstractLinearCode.decode_to_message` or
-:meth:`sage.coding.linear_code.AbstractLinearCode.unencode` on the code itself, as illustrated on the first example, this will always return vectors whose length are the dimension of the code.
+:meth:`sage.coding.linear_code.AbstractLinearCode.unencode` on the code itself, as illustrated on the first example, this will always return vectors whose length is the dimension of the code.

 III.2 Generator matrices
 ------------------------

-Whenever the message space of an Encoder is a vector space and it encodes using a linear map, then the Encoder will possess a generator matrix (note that this notion does not make sense for other types of encoders), which specifies that linear map.
+Whenever the message space of an Encoder is a vector space and it encodes using a linear map, the Encoder will possess a generator matrix (note that this notion does not make sense for other types of encoders), which specifies that linear map.